lasselukkari/DuinoDCX/README.md

 ## User Guide
 [The user guide](https://lasselukkari.github.io/DuinoDCX) includes step by step instruction for building the harware setup and goes trough the software installation and basic usage.
 Contributions to the manual are really welcome.

+## Known limitations
+* Does not support preset saving or recalling
+* Support for linked devices does not work

 ## Support
 The project is free software and there is no official support.